areebislam1234/price-predictor/README.md

 will be higher ~1 month from now, evaluated with walk-forward cross-validation across 5 stocks and 5 cryptocurrencies.

-The interesting result here isn't the accuracy number.
-It's that **three separate methodology bugs made the model look better, then much worse, then roughly honest** as they were found and fixed — a non-stationary feature, an evaluation split that let future data leak into training, and a baseline metric that was silently computed from the test set's own future outcomes.
-See [Bugs found and fixed](#bugs-found-and-fixed) before quoting any number from this repo.

----

 ## What it does

 ```